PINetDalhousie/amnis-data-sync/use-cases/app-testing/sentiment-analysis/README.md

      - producerType: producer type can be SFST/MFMT/RND; SFST denotes from Single File to Single Topic.
 MFMT,RND not supported right now.
      - producerConfig: for SFST, one pair of filePath, topicName
      - consumerConfig: contains the topic name(s) from where the consumer will consume
-     - sparkConfig: sparkConfig will contain the input source, spark application path and output sink.
-Input source is a kafka topic, output sink can be kafka topic/a file directory.
+     - sparkConfig: sparkConfig will contain the spark application path and output sink.
+Output sink can be kafka topic/a file directory.

 ## Running